atpritam/Ollama-Mobile-Bridge/README.md

 # Ollama Mobile Bridge: Intelligent Agentic LLM Orchestration

-FastAPI backend that transforms local LLMs into fully capable agentic systems with real-time web access, autonomous search routing, and advanced context management.
+FastAPI backend that transforms local LLMs into capable agentic systems with real-time web access, autonomous search routing, and advanced context management.
 Designed to maximize the capabilities of models of any size through dynamic strategy selection and multi-step reasoning.

 The architecture is fully model-agnostic, supporting all Ollama-compatible models ([See List](https://ollama.ai/models)).
 The system automatically adjusts reasoning depth and tool usage based on the model’s capability (e.g., 3B vs 70B).